This is a named option in the Special Education MS.

 Students must take a minimum of 3 credits of RP & SE 475 or RP & SE 476 but students may take additional credits according to their program plan.

-For more information on required tests, the certification/licensure information.
+For more information on required tests, refer to the certification/licensure information.

 Students in this program may not take courses outside the prescribed curriculum without faculty advisor and program director approval.
 Students in this program cannot enroll concurrently in other undergraduate or graduate degree programs.